traciekay/farmersmarket/readme.md

 ### **Farmers Market**

-_This is a program that gets user input and prints out a receipt_
+_This is links the farmers right to the buyers_

 Link to Site: